 After more individual incompetence, teamwork finally ensued and Panda Cat gave up his prize, who once again reanimated and made a dash for it.
 This time, teenage daughter was on form, scooped him up and after a quick medical check revealed no lasting damage, he was taken back outside where he disappeared into the hedge looking for Mrs Mouse to regale her with tales of his adventures.

 Yes, life has changed in the last 20 or so days and it will probably never be quite the same again.
 Many people are suffering very real hardship or loss.
-I’m especially lucky as I have a job that still needs doing and a company that will stand by its employees.
+I’m lucky as I have a job that still needs doing and a company that will stand by its employees.
 Yes, I’m short of toilet paper and frozen vegetables are a thing from history.
-I smell like an alcohol soaked tramp, so frequent is my dousing with hand sanitiser and I’m sure my fingers will dissolve soon.
+I smell like an alcohol soaked tramp, so frequent is my dousing with hand sanitiser.
 But I am leading a company that perhaps more than at any time in its history is delivering on our vision of helping people do amazing things.
 Enabling remote working for thousands of people, making technology work in ways it was never designed to do.
 Answering 50% more calls than usual, creating call centres overnight from almost nothing.
 Helping over 4000 employees in doctors surgeries change the health service in ways that would normally take years, in just a few days.
-Making sure 10,000 people got paid this month, like normal, even though the whole world has changed.
+Making sure 10,000 people got paid this month, like normal, even though the whole world has gone mad.
 Delivering the mail to everywhere still open because without deliveries there’s no masks, gloves or hand sanitiser.
+I’m more proud than I have ever been of our team.

-Things have changed and not not for the better.
+Things have changed, that’s true.
 But speaking for myself alone, whatever challenges I face are manageable and if I haven’t been eaten by a cat, twice, it’s been nothing more than a bad day.